awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-securestring.md

 ## Create a Secure String Parameter Using a KMS Customer Master Key<a name="sysman-param-defaultkms"></a>

-If you create a secure string parameter by using the AWS managed CMK in your account and Region, then you *don't* have to provide a value for the `--key-id` parameter\.
+If you create a secure string parameter by using the AWS\-managed CMK in your account and Region, then you *don't* have to provide a value for the `--key-id` parameter\.

-The following CLI example shows the command to create a new secure string parameter in Parameter Store without the `--key-id` parameter:
+The following AWS CLI example shows the command to create a new secure string parameter in Parameter Store without the `--key-id` parameter:

 ```
 aws ssm put-parameter --name parameter_name --value "parameter value" --type SecureString